e-n-f/if-then-else/if-then-else.md

 Haskell Curry and Willa Wyatt wrote a report in 1946 describing how to use the Eniac to invert a function and interpolate values.
-They used the name "discrimination" for the ability to make a decision based on which oftwo numbers was larger.
+They used the name "discrimination" for the ability to make a decision based on which of two numbers was larger.

 The Eniac was programmed by connecting wires on plugboards, so they did not have an instruction called `discriminate.` They had